Dimethyltryptamine: Pharmacodynamics

-In September 2020, an in vitro and in vivo study found that DMT present in the ayahuasca infusion promotes neurogenesis, meaning it helps with generating neurons.

 DMT produces the head-twitch response (HTR), a behavioral proxy of psychedelic-like effects, in rodents.
 However, its effects in the HTR paradigm in mice that are highly strain-dependent, including producing an HTR comparable to other psychedelics, producing an HTR that is much weaker than that of other psychedelics, or producing no HTR at all.
 These conflicting results may be due to rapid metabolism of DMT and/or other peculiarities of DMT in different species.
 Besides the HTR, DMT also substitutes for LSD and DOM in rodent drug discrimination tests.

+DMT has been found to increase oxytocin levels in humans.

+It is thought that the rate at which DMT enters the brain, and hence its route of administration, may influence its effects, with more rapid routes like intravenous administration and inhalation potentiating serotonin 5-HT_{2A} receptor activation and consequent hallucinogenic effects.
+As an example, a bolus intravenous injection of 15 mg DMT produces stronger peak effects than a continuous infusion of 1 mg/minute given over 1.5 hours in spite of the latter achieving higher peak DMT levels.

+In September 2020, an in vitro and in vivo study found that DMT present in the ayahuasca infusion promotes neurogenesis.
 DMT has been found to be a psychoplastogen, a compound capable of promoting rapid and sustained neuroplasticity that may have wide-ranging therapeutic benefit.

 The cryo-EM structures of the serotonin 5-HT_{2A} receptor with DMT, as well as with various other psychedelics and serotonin 5-HT_{2A} receptor agonists, have been solved and published by Bryan L. Roth and colleagues.

 Pharmacokinetics

+Absorption

+When taken orally, DMT is metabolized by monoamine oxidase (MAO) enzymes in the liver and gut, and is thus not orally bioavailable unless a monoamine oxidase inhibitor (MAOI) is taken (as is naturally found in the ayahuasca brew).
+As such, DMT by itself is instead taken by parenteral administration.

-Closely coextending with peak psychedelic effects, the mean time to reach peak concentration (T_{max}) has been determined to be 10–15 minutes in whole blood after IM injection, and 2 minutes in plasma after IV administration.
-The half life after IV injection is 9–12 minutes.
-When taken orally mixed in an ayahuasca decoction or in freeze-dried ayahuasca gel caps, DMT T_{max} is considerably delayed to 107.59 ± 32.5 minutes, and 90–120 minutes, respectively.
+Closely coextending with peak psychedelic effects, the mean time to reach peak concentration (T_{max}) has been determined to be 10 to 15 minutes in whole blood after intramuscular injection, and 2 to 3 minutes after intravenous administration.
+When taken orally mixed in an ayahuasca decoction or in freeze-dried ayahuasca gel caps, DMT T_{max} is considerably delayed to 1.8 hours on average, and 1.5 to 2 hours, respectively.

-DMT peak level concentrations (C_{max}) measured in the blood after intramuscular (IM) injection (0.7 mg/kg, n = 11) and in plasma following intravenous (IV) administration (0.4 mg/kg, n = 10) of fully psychedelic doses are in the range of around 14 to 154 μg/L and 32 to 204 μg/L, respectively.
+DMT peak level concentrations (C_{max}) measured in the blood after intramuscular (IM) injection (0.7 mg/kg, n = 11) and in plasma following intravenous administration (0.4 mg/kg, n = 10) of fully psychedelic doses are in the range of around 14 to 154 μg/L and 32 to 204 μg/L, respectively.
 The corresponding molar concentrations of DMT are therefore in the range of 0.074–0.818 μmol/L in whole blood and 0.170–1.08 μmol in plasma.
-However, several studies have described active transport and accumulation of DMT into rat and dog brains following peripheral administration.
-Similar active transport and accumulation processes likely occur in human brains and may concentrate DMT in brain by several-fold or more (relatively to blood), resulting in local concentrations in the micromolar or higher range.
-Such concentrations would be commensurate with serotonin brain tissue concentrations, which have been consistently determined to be in the 1.5–4 μmol/L range.